SDWebImage/SDWebImage/README.md

 ### Using UIImageView+WebCache category with UITableView

-Just #import the UIImageView+WebCache.h header, and call the setImageWithURL: method from the tableView:cellForRowAtIndexPath: UITableViewDataSource method.
+Just #import the UIImageView+WebCache.h header, and call the setImageWithURL:placeholderImage: method from the tableView:cellForRowAtIndexPath: UITableViewDataSource method.
 Everything will be handled for you, from parallel downloads to caching management.
-If you assigned an image to the view (via the `images` property), this image will be used as a placeholder, waiting for the web image to be loaded.

     #import "UIImageView+WebCache.h"